Jaman-M/guitar-bazar/README.md

 - I gave the name Guitar Bazar
 - here i used react-tailwind for design
 - I show here two charts 1. line chart , 2.
 AreaChart
-- write wuestion and ans in blogs
+- Question and answer has been written in Blogs